bartoszgebarowski/guess-a-word/README.md

 - Huge words database (over 9000 words)
 - Each puzzle word is chosen randomly to ensure the replayability value
 - Score and time tracking system
-- Easy to port to different languages
+- Relatively easy to port to different languages

 ## Features left to implement